FYAH ROIALL, LINCOLN 3DOT, & SOS DYNAMIKZ

-Roiall is in a unique position to bring the legacy of Hip Hop and Bass Music back to the tiny island where it all began decades ago.
-He is more in touch with the current global market than his Dancehall-centric Jamaican contemporaries, and he is more authentic than the foreign producers and artists that capitalize from the trendiness of Jamaican-derived genres.
+Fyah Roiall (pronounced “royal”) is one of Jamaica’s most exciting rappers at the forefront of the emerging “grimehall” sound (also sometimes referred to as “traphall”), a new forward-facing subgenre of Jamaican music that combines American trap, UK grime, and dancehall.
+UNDERRATED can be streamed and purchased at http://www.fyahroiall.com.
+Roiall is in a unique position to bring the legacy of hip hop and bass music back to the tiny island where it all began decades ago.
+He is more in touch with the current global market than his dancehall-centric Jamaican contemporaries, and he is more authentic than the foreign producers and artists that capitalize on the trendiness of Jamaican-derived genres.
 Jamaica may not be comfortable with his look or creative freedom yet, but, with this new project, UNDERRATED, it won’t be long before the entire world realizes how underrated Fyah Roiall is.

 Stream Choppa — out across all DSP’s December 4th, 2020